ccdmb/predector/docs/running.md

 If you have questions about this, or want to suggest a configuration for us to officially distribute with the pipeline please file an [issue](https://github.com/ccdmb/predector/issues) or start a [discussion](https://github.com/ccdmb/predector/discussions).

-Each nextflow task is labelled with the software name, cpu, ram, and time requirements for each task.
+Each Nextflow task is labelled with the software name, CPU, RAM, and time requirements for each task.
 In the config files, you can select these tasks by label.